 What to do instead

-- Treat VAT as “money held for the State” — it is not income
+- Treat VAT as “money held for the State” — it should not be treated as income

 - Track VAT due monthly even if you report quarterly